 - 1. The term "audit quality" is frequently used in debates among stakeholders, in communications of regulators, standard setters, audit firms and others, and in research and policy setting.
 Audit quality is a complex subject and there is no definition or analysis of it that has achieved universal recognition. - 2.
 The purpose of an audit is to enhance the degree of confidence of intended users in the financial statements.
 This is achieved by auditors gathering sufficient appropriate audit evidence in order to express an opinion on whether the financial statements are prepared, in all material respects, in accordance with the applicable financial reporting framework.
 Often, that opinion is on whether the financial statements "present fairly, in all material respects" or give "a true and fair view" of the entity's financial position as at the period end and of its results and cash flows for the period, in accordance with the applicable financial reporting framework. - 3.
 While national laws and accounting standards provide criteria for "fair presentation," many aspects of the financial reporting process, and therefore the audit of the financial statements, involve judgment. - 4.
 Auditing standards provide an important foundation supporting audit quality.
-In particular, the SLAuSs issued by the ICASL describe the auditor's objectives14 and establish minimum requirements.
+In particular, the SLAuSs issued by the Institute of Chartered Accountants of Sri Lanka describe the auditor's objectives and establish minimum requirements.
 However, the majority of the requirements in the SLAuSs either provides a framework for the judgments made in an audit or need judgment for them to be properly applied. - 5.
-Audit is therefore a discipline that relies on competent individuals using their experience and applying integrity, objectivity, and professional skepticism to enable them to make appropriate judgments that are supported by the facts and circumstances of the engagement.
-The qualities of perseverance and robustness are also important in ensuring that necessary changes are made to the financial statements, or, where such changes are not made, to ensure that the auditor's report is appropriately qualified.
+Audit is therefore a discipline that relies on competent individuals using their experience and applying integrity, objectivity, and professional skepticism to enable them to make appropriate judgments that are supported by the facts

-Refer to paragraph 11 of SLAuS 200, Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Sri Lanka Auditing Standard:
+Refer to paragraph 11 of SLAuS 200, Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Sri Lanka Auditing Standards: